 The carriers carefully plan far ahead for the holiday peak with additional seasonal labor as well as aircraft and ground capacity, in many cases.
-But this year carrier networks hit their peak volumes early ahead of the holiday season, as we noted in our Peak Season Surcharges blog due to the pandemic.
+But this year carrier networks hit their peak volumes early ahead of the holiday season due to the pandemic, as we noted in our Peak Season Surcharges blog.

 While 3PLs such as retail and omnichannel specialist Port Logistics Group have long-term relationships with parcel and express carriers, they can’t control the rules set by transportation carriers.
 But a good 3PL will expect such unexpected events especially in a peak shipping season, already upended by the pandemic.
 Communicating plans and remedies to such situations early on and updating customers along the way is expected.

 As we noted in our “Holiday Shipping Cut-Off Dates 2020” blog, planning early is always a good strategy in the face of disruptions, and brands and retailers need contingency plans.
 Who knows what 2021 will bring?
 FedEx is also experiencing issues yet not as prevalent or as impactful as the UPS situation.